 Already have a team on hand?
 Outsourced teams provide both short and long-term resources.
 In this case, third-party testers are supplementing in-house teams rather than replacing them; allowing you to scale quickly when workloads fluctuate.

 The potential for increasing testing bandwidth makes partner testing a prime solution.

 There are plenty of quality assurance experts who don’t work for specialized companies.
 That said, there’s a certain level of expertise that comes from doing nothing but software testing – all day, year after year.

 Outsourcing companies have worked with a variety of different applications and testing methods to foster a high degree of specialization.
 The insight and knowledge gained from this level of experience bring tremendous value to your organization – including shedding new light to your in-house team.
-Not only do they have the right tools and techniques, they can also provide guidance and recommendations that last long after the project is over.
+Not only do they have the right tools and techniques, but they can also provide guidance and recommendations that last long after the project is over.

-Founded by testers, Testlio has over six years of experience handling quality assurance needs.
+Founded by testers, Testlio has years of experience handling quality assurance needs.
 The company accepts less than three percent of QA applicants, all of whom are well-trained in effective methodologies.
 In addition to that, Testlio testers are located in more than 40 countries, speak over 65 languages, and work with thousands of devices.

 It’s not all give and no take, however.
 When companies empower internal teams to act as project leads and owners by managing an external partner, in-house teams experience personal growth in the process.

 Outsourcing is a smart, objective business strategy.
 The advantages of partnering with a trusted third-party testing firm are many.
 Choosing a testing service provider whose focus is on ensuring quality products and allowing their methods to be implemented, will maximize your return on investment and provide a lasting, quality product.

 If you’re ready for real results, schedule a demo today.